Nikki C is wearing the 'Casual Tank' in gray and the 'Classic Maternity Leggings - Full Length' in bondi blue.

 I may not always get it right but there is power in accepting that and allowing my children to see that I am human too.
 We can teach them values by being vulnerable in our humanity.
 Kids just need love and time with you.
 The rest will come.

 17. You absolutely lose yourself and you give your everything to your child.

 Sometimes when I got so overwhelmed and I wanted to cry, I would pick up my crying baby, sit down and tell myself this moment won’t last forever.
 Tomorrow my child will be bigger and different, enjoy this moment.
 I would just stroke my baby and gaze into their eyes and I would instantly feel so much love.
 It got me through so many bad moments.
 The washing, dishes or school drop-offs for other kids would just have to wait.
 Ten minutes late, or a morning off school sometimes isn’t a crime if it makes your life easier and your children happier.

 18. The strain on the relationship with my husband.

 Getting him involved in any way possible from changing diapers to help her get rid of gas.
 These things help him feel needed by our baby girl rather than waiting on us 24/7, and it helps him connect with her.

 19. I think isolation is a big one, especially in the early days.

 Being self-aware and intentionally seeking people out helps.
-Practically I would plan out visits I would get in the week, the weekend before, so regardless of how I felt on that day - I would be forced to have contact with other people.
+I would plan out visits for the week, the weekend before, so regardless of how I felt on that day - I would be forced to have contact with other people.

 20. The resentment you feel towards your partner when you are up in the night feeding, and he is asleep.